 Now, it was not fair of me to have mentioned only the freedom to criticize the government as an indication of democratic privileges.
 We are also granted the freedom to massively come out to the streets to protest.

-The government psychologists whose job it is to monitor the mood of the masses are actually happy about these demonstrations, because the masses have to let all that accumulated steam out from time to time, before it would escalate into something more serious.
+The government psychologists, whose job it is to monitor the mood of the masses, are actually happy about these demonstrations, because the masses have to let all that accumulated steam out from time to time, before it would escalate into something more serious.
 The ancient Roman rulers used to call this strategy "Panem et Circenses", meaning - give them some "bread and games", and they will be peaceful.

 Take a Quiz

 All being nice between us and our leaders, we still shouldn't go as far as to fancy how we have any affect on the government business.
-It's all right, anyway we wouldn't know the first thing how to run country affairs.
+It's all right, anyway, we wouldn't know the first thing how to run country affairs.
 But why do I have a feeling that some of you think that your opinion matters.
 If you do, just take a simple quiz.

 You think I am kidding?
-No, I am not, you just wouldn't believe where your tax dollar goes after it leaves your pocket - and it's good for your nerves that you don't.
+No, I am not, you just wouldn't believe where your tax dollar goes after it leaves your pocket---and it's good for your nerves that you don't.
 So, if the result of this quiz is "None of the above" - then you are exactly like me, and the two of us don't belong to those proud, flag-waving folks who believe they have a say in public affairs.
 You and I just get to be silent patriots.

-Happy Campaigning Hopefuls!
+Happy Campaigning, Hopefuls!

 Something like that I realized when I asked a hot-headed Christian about what made his denomination different from another one.
-For a moment he looked almost insulted by the question, and I expected a long tirade, but the dude just said: "Well, they are different than us".
+For a moment he looked almost insulted by the question, and I expected a long tirade, but the dude just said: "Well, they are different from us".

 Why Not a Little Dream

-Somewhere in a distant future maybe it will be possible to have a leader that would be supervised by some sort of a Supreme Court, and fired by them if he is not serving the interests of the majority - without a chance to be saved by "Government Union".
-And he would not be called an "institution", even less "the most powerful man on earth" - while not being even "the most powerful man on the block".
+Somewhere in a distant future maybe it will be possible to have a leader that would be supervised by some sort of a Supreme Court, and fired by them if he is not serving the interests of the majority---without a chance to be saved by "Government Union".
+And he would not be called an "institution", even less "the most powerful man on earth"---while not even being "the most powerful man on the block".

 Too Happy to Lead, Too Undecided to Follow

-On the other hand - and thanks god there is always this other hand available - we lucky followers got it made.
-It's not easy to be a leader - especially being so beloved that he has to be followed and protected wherever he goes.
+On the other hand - and thanks god there is always this other hand available---we lucky followers got it made.
+It's not easy to be a leader---especially being so beloved that he has to be followed and protected wherever he goes.